Mindfulness for Implicit Bias: A Practical Secular Guide

 The brain likes speed.
 Bias often rides along.

 Mindfulness practice uses attention regulation, body awareness, and emotional regulation.
-For mechanism context, a peer-reviewed review of mindfulness meditation describes attention regulation, body awareness, emotion regulation, and perspective-taking as core proposed mechanisms: source.
-In everyday terms, you learn to notice what is happening before you fully believe it or act from it.
-A tightening jaw, a sudden urge to interrupt, or a quick story about “fit” can become data instead of an instruction.
+For mechanism context, a peer-reviewed review of mindfulness meditation describes attention regulation, body awareness, emotion regulation, and perspective-taking as core proposed mechanisms: PMC research article.
+In everyday terms, you learn to notice what is happening before you treat it as the whole truth or act from it.
+Warm cheeks, heavy eyelids, a sudden urge to cut someone off, or a quick story about “fit” can become information to examine rather than an instruction to follow.

 The practical point of change is the pause between stimulus and response.
 Improved emotional regulation may also reduce defensive reactions such as shame, fear, threat, or the urge to explain yourself too quickly.
 Mindfulness practices and meditation techniques for beginners and daily life build a clearer pause, not a guarantee of unbiased behavior.